Skip to main content

 Scope of Loss Disputes: When the Adjuster Misses Damage

-Understanding scope of loss disputes with insurers — what they are, why carriers undercount damage, how to document items the adjuster missed, and strategies for challenging an inadequate repair estimate.
+Why carriers undercount damage on property claims, how to document items the adjuster missed, and how to challenge an inadequate repair estimate.

-Scope vs. Price: The Two Disputes Your Insurance Company Hopes You'll Confuse
+Scope vs. Price: The Two Disputes Carriers Hope You Confuse

-Scope disputes and price disputes are fundamentally different arguments with different resolution paths.
-Learn to identify which one you have — and why your insurance company benefits when you confuse them.
+Scope and price disputes are different arguments with different resolution paths.
+How to tell them apart, and why carriers benefit when you confuse them.

 Selling a Property With a Pending Insurance Claim

 Can you sell a home while an insurance claim is open?
-Yes, but the complications are significant.
-Learn how to protect claim proceeds, handle assignments, navigate mortgage payoffs, and avoid common pitfalls when real estate transactions and insurance claims collide.
+How to protect claim proceeds, handle assignments, and navigate mortgage payoffs without losing money.

-What service line coverage is, why standard homeowners policies exclude underground utility lines, what endorsements cover, typical costs, common claims, and how to add this valuable protection to your policy.
+Why standard homeowners policies exclude underground utility lines, what service line endorsements cover, typical costs, common claims, and how to add coverage.

 Should I File a Claim?
 How to Decide